Updated from the original article published March 16, 2022

 What my family has seen instead as we share about Judea and Samaria to people around the United States, are friends of Israel motivated by faith and love.
 Faith in God’s promises and love for His chosen people and land.
 Our desire is to share about opportunities for you to express that faith and love in tangible ways.

 Since the Jewish People began returning to and restoring the Land of Israel in the last 150 years, the world has witnessed some of the most beautiful and powerful validations of God’s word in history!
 There is much to be excited about today: the exiles have returned, the holy language revived, and the land is flourishing.
-But that bright future we all look forward to is going to take persistent work.
+But that even brighter future we all look forward to is going to take persistent work.
 It takes us continuing to stand against the enemies of God’s people, those who want to see His land divided and His people scattered once again.

 With the Jewish people back in their own land, we can do so much more than just take a stand against evil.
 We can stand for and support what’s good and beautiful!
 Encourage and invest in the faithful Jews restoring and building Judea and Samaria so Israel can continue fulfilling its destiny as a light to the nations!
 Happy Purim!